 Different dragons had different roles to play, and in addition to serving as spiritual symbols in different senses, there were also hard-working dragons – such as the water dragon, which was in charge of water and kind of a God for supplying water for people.

-The Four Chinese Dragons
+The Four Chinese Dragons Legend

 The legend of the Four Dragons of China has been passed down in the Western world and is very vivid and full of Chinese mythology.
 It tells the story of how the Long Dragon, the Yellow Dragon, the Black Dragon, and the Pearl Dragon defied the Jade Emperor and brought water to the people of China.
 But we don’t find these legends in the Chinese world.
 Our guess is that this would be a descendant of the Chinese, or an artistic image recreated by Westerners who love Chinese culture based on informative Chinese myths and legends.

-Festivals Related to Chinese Dragons
+Festivals Related to Chinese Dragon

 Differences with Western Dragons